First Time User? Enroll now.

 Increasing age is the most important risk factor for most cancers.
 Other risk factors for lung cancer include the following:

 Lung cancer may present with symptoms or be found incidentally on chest imaging.
 Symptoms and signs may result from the location of the primary local invasion or compression of adjacent thoracic structures, distant metastases, or paraneoplastic phenomena.
-The most common symptoms at presentation are worsening cough, shortness of breath, and dyspnea.
+The most common symptoms at presentation are worsening cough and dyspnea.
 Other presenting symptoms include the following:

 Symptoms may result from local invasion or compression of adjacent thoracic structures, such as compression involving the esophagus causing dysphagia, compression involving the laryngeal nerves causing hoarseness, or compression involving the superior vena cava causing facial edema and distension of the superficial veins of the head and neck.
 Symptoms from distant metastases may also be present and include neurological defect or personality change from brain metastases or pain from bone metastases.